 Prior to taking up his position at the Centre in 2012, Mark worked in the History of Art department at the University of York.
 Appointed as lecturer in 1994, he became a professor in 2006 and was Head of Department between 2007 and 2012.

-Mark has been the recipient of a Leverhulme Research Fellowship and a Mellon Senior Fellowship.
+Mark has been the recipient of a Leverhulme Research Fellowship and a Paul Mellon Centre Senior Fellowship.
 He has been a Visiting Scholar at Pembroke College, Cambridge (2013–14) and a Visiting Professor at the Courtauld Institute of Art (2014–16).
 He gave the British Academy’s ‘Aspects of Art’ lecture for 2019, titled ‘The Newspaper Man: Michael Andrews and the Art of Painted Collage’.